VNC Remote Desktop

 sudo systemctl restart gdm3

-- After GDM configuration forces the use of X11, the display screen connected to the device will not be able to display
+- After GDM configuration forces the use of X11, the display connected to the device will not function properly.

 # Start VNC